Colorado

 Part 9: Testing and Tuning

-Here's a brief overview of basic set-up for an Edelbrock 4bbl carburator.
+Carburator Tuning Here's a brief overview of basic set-up for an Edelbrock 4bbl carburator.
 I'm not going to get into how to adjust the idle speed and idle mixture, as those are very well explained in the carburator manual (as well as many other web sites).
 These are a few pictures to aid in changing jets and rods.
 My carb is an Edelbrock Performer #1411 (4bbl, 750 cfm, w/electric choke).
 All the Edelbrock Performer 1400-series models look pretty similar.
 I initially ran the carburator "as-is" out of the box with factory jets and rods for the first 200 miles just to check that everything was working right on the engine.
-Then I changed the rods and jets per Edelbrock's recommendations to get a good baseline carburator set-up for 6,000 feet altitude.
+Then I changed the rods and jets per Edelbrock's recommendations to get a decent baseline carburator set-up for 6,000 feet altitude.
 That yielded much better throttle response and better fuel economy.
-Since I'm still breaking in the engine, I haven't done any dyno tuning yet.
-Once I do that I can evaluate the AFR's across the whole rpm range under load and see how accurate this tune really is.
+After about 500 miles with that set-up I noticed the plugs were getting a little bit fouled, so I switched to a hotter plug (Autolite 26).
+I've run over 1,000 miles now on this set-up.
+The plugs look good and the car feels good so I think this is a good baseline set-up.
+Folks reading this will likely have to experiment with different rod, jet, and plug combinations based on the particulars of your engine and your driving environment.
+Always error on the rich side at first.
+And remember that I am tuning my car for 6,000 feet altitude, so if you're at sea level then this is probably too lean for you.
+UPDATE 2015: I changed the above jetting to be 3 stages lean on the primaries and running Autolite 25 (standard heat range) plugs.
+So far this is giving excellent driveability and the plugs look good. |

 New jets and rods.
 Edelbrock recommends going 1 stage lean for every 3,000 feet of altitude as a baseline tune.
-Since I live close to 6,000 feet (and most of my driving is in the mountains), I went 2 stages lean.
+Since I live close to 6,000 feet (and most of my driving is in the mountains), I went 2 stages lean on primaries and secondaries.
 From Edelbrock's owner's manual, this is a #1430 (0.104") primary jet, #1429 (0.101") secondary jet, and #1450 metering rod.
-Once I get the engine broken-in, I'll have it dyno'd to check the AFR's across the whole rpm range under load.
+Eventually I'll have this set-up dyno'd to check the AFR's across the whole rpm range under load. | |||

 Take the top cover off.
 Here's the top piece of the Edelbrock carburator (shown upside down).
 To get this off, you'll need to disconnect the accelerator pump linkage, the two choke-related linkages, and the fuel supply line.
 Note that the floats and metering rods come out with the top cover.
 The black pencil in the photo is pointing to one of the metering rods.
 Be very careful not to bend these.

 Changing out metering rods.
 It is not necessary to remove the carburator top cover to replace the metering rods.
 The rods (and their springs) are easily accessed from the top of the carburator by removing the bolt-on covers (one per side) as shown in the photo.
 Note there are no secondary rods.
+Now everything can be put back together and tested on the road! | ||||

 Click here to return to the home page.